 Though originally not part of the initial 2022 Muni restoration plan, transit officials said they heard from the community and residents on the importance of the routes and will bring them back.
 In tweet, Tumlin said:

-“We heard from 100s of Chinese language speakers about the importance of restoring the 8AX/BX, connecting Vis Valley and Chinatown.
+“We heard from hundreds of Chinese language speakers about the importance of restoring the 8AX/BX, connecting Vis Valley and Chinatown.
 They will be our first express routes to be restored.”